GusLovesMath/Stacked_Multi_Step_LSTM/README.md

 ## Overview

 This repository contains notebooks and data for a project on forecasting Tesla (TSLA) stock prices using multi-step stacked LSTM neural networks.
 The project includes a single-step ahead production model using a single LSTM and a multi-stacked LSTM model that predicts multiple days (a month in business days) into the future.
+The accompanying documentation provides an intuitive and mathematical background on LSTM networks, as well as insights into the use of stacked LSTMs and multistep forecasting for time series analysis.

 ## Data
 - Historical stock price data for Tesla (TSLA).